It’s hard to believe summer has gone by so quickly. The back-to-school ads are in full swing, and families are making their yearly trek to the stores.

 Here are some tips to help save money if you’re buying school supplies/clothes this year.

 1. Recycle – Take a look around your house to see if you have supplies from last year.
-At my house, there are dozens of pencils lying around.
-So while pencils are cheap, there’s really no need for us to buy more.
 If you find things like folders, crayons, scissors, and notebooks, the savings can start adding up.

 2. Buy only what you need – Going shopping for school supplies can be exciting.
 The stores have colorful ads and great displays, but stay focused and buy only the items on your list.

 3. Consider leaving your kids at home – When the kids enter the store, they’re excited and want to buy just about everything; it’s almost like Christmas!
 Even though we think we’re in charge and can easily say “NO,” our kids can still pressure us into buying things they don’t need.

 4. Brand name versus store name – Compare the prices between the brand and store name supplies.
 In some cases, there may be no difference in quality.
 Give the store brand a try and see how the product holds up.

 5. Research – Review the store ads and try to figure out what their loss leaders (items priced at a loss to get you in the store) are.
 Is it crayons, notebooks, or folders?
 If different stores in your area have different loss leaders, you may be able to save significantly.